work-bitcoin-protocol/specs/RFCs/RFC-001-sybil-resistance.md

 Collective construction Permanent archive
 Discussion Solution

 It wasn't that my question was bad.
 It was that it didn't fit the mold.

 And that, applied to life, is an enormous lesson:

 "Not all spaces are designed for what you want to build.
 Your job is to find the ones that are, or to build your own."

----

 4️⃣ THE FUTURE STRATEGY (What I will do differently)

 1. Stack Exchange is NOT for philosophy.
-      It is for closed technical questions that admit a single answer .
+It is for closed technical questions that admit a single answer.
 2. When I return, the question will be:
-      ❌ "What should a human-work protocol look like?"
+   · ❌ "What should a human-work protocol look like?"
-      ✅ "How would I prevent a Sybil attack in a reputation-based work protocol?"
+   · ✅ "How would I prevent a Sybil attack in a reputation-based work protocol?"
 (That is technical, closed, answerable)
 3. Philosophical debate belongs elsewhere:
    · GitHub Issues (discussion around RFCs)
    · Discord / own communities
    · Mailing lists (with the proper format)
    · And here, with you.

----

 5️⃣ THE PHILOSOPHY BEHIND IT (For the RFC)